Sunday, October 28, 2012

 But all that seems like quibbling as in truth the whole thing is entertaining nonsense of the best Doctor Who kind.
 Horror of Glam Rock does its job and in Una Stubbs and Bernard Cribbins gives two lovely actors a chance to strut their stuff.

 So here we are.
 It's all change as the Eighth Doctor meets Lucie Miller (Sheridan Smith).
 This story, written by Steve Lyons, and released in 2007 was made at the request of BBC Radio 7 (as was).
 Accordingly, it reflects a style more like the new television series.
 Made up of two episodes, approximately an hour each and featuring the introduction of a new (very) Northern companion with a Time Lord entanglements and an air of mystery this is a whole new era for Paul McGann's Doctor.

 And what better way to usher in a new era of Doctor Who than with the Daleks.

-The Doctor finds himself 'lumbered' with Lucie Miller who - it seems - has been placed in his care as part of a Time Lord witness protection programme.
+The Doctor finds himself 'lumbered' with Lucie Miller who - it seems - has been placed in his care as part of a Time Lord witness protection program.
 Or something.
 Suffice it to say they do not hit it off.
 The Doctor doesn't like doing Gallifreyan dirty work and Lucie isn't the sort of girl who is going to take anything lightly.
-After some verbal sparing and an attempt to take her back home (and being blocked from doing so) The Doctor and Lucie find themselves on the planet Red Rocket Rising.
+After some verbal sparring and an attempt to take her back home (and being blocked from doing so), The Doctor and Lucie find themselves on the planet Red Rocket Rising.